escalera-x/escalerax-site/README.md

-# escalerax-site
+# EscaleraX Landing Page
-Landing page for EscaleraX performance-based brand systems
+Built with React and Vite.